vertica/VerticaPy/docs/source/tolerance.rst

 specific tolerances for each type of algorithm.
-These tolerances serve as benchmarks for evaluating the accuracy and efficiency of our algorithms, guaranteeing that they meet or exceed expectations in diverse machine learning tasks.
+These tolerances serve as benchmarks for evaluating the accuracy and efficiency of our algorithms, guaranteeing that they meet or exceed expectations across diverse machine learning tasks.

-Below we have created a table which lists some of the different tolerances for each model:
+Below we have created a table that lists some of the different tolerances for several models:

-.. important:: All our models are tested against popular libraries, but here we only list a few.
+.. important:: All our models are tested against popular libraries, but only a few are included in the below table.

 .. note::

-    The formula for relative error is as follows:
+    The formula for relative error:

     .. math::

         relative\ error = \frac{{|Score_{verticapy} - Score_{python}|}}{{\min(|Score_{verticapy}|, |Score_{python}|)}}

-    The formula for absolute error is as follows:
+    The formula for absolute error:

     .. math::